 Open Identity Exchange OIX

-The Open Identity Exchange (OIX) is a technology agnostic, non-profit trade organization of leaders from competing business sectors focused on building the volume and velocity of trusted transactions online.
+The Open Identity Exchange (OIX) is a technology agnostic, non-profit trade organisation of leaders from competing business sectors focused on building the volume and velocity of trusted transactions online.
 OIX enables members to expand existing identity services and serve adjacent markets.
 Members advance their market position through joint research and engaging in pilot projects to test real world use cases.
-The results of these efforts are published via OIX white papers and shared publically via OIX workshops.
+The results of these efforts are published via OIX white papers and shared publicly via OIX workshops.
 OIX members work together to jointly fund and participate in pilot projects (sometimes referred to as alpha projects).
 These pilots test business, legal, and/or technical concepts or theory and their interoperability in real world use cases.
 OIX operates the OIXnet trust registry, a global, authoritative registry of business, legal and technical requirements needed to ensure market adoption and global interoperability.

-OIX UK Europe Vision and Mission
+OIX Vision and Mission

-OIX UK Europe’s Vision is to be the catalyst for secure, privacy enhancing, globally interoperable, digital identities, for every entity in the UK
+OIX’s vision is to be the catalyst for secure, privacy enhancing, globally interoperable, digital identities, for every entity in the UK

 - is to be the leading industry body driving the digital identity industry.
 Member led we will provide a neutral collaborative environment, bringing members and wider stakeholders together, and through collective action accelerating the adoption of digital identity services faster.